-It’s in this large 3 bedroom-apartment ideally located between the Champs de Mars and Les Invalides that Nathalie Marsan’s family have made their home.
+It’s in this large three-bedroom apartment ideally located between the Champs de Mars and Les Invalides that Nathalie Marsan’s family have made their home.
 Purchased off-plan, redesigned and decorated by the owner, the beautiful 1,485 sq.ft. space has become a gentle poem to comfort and elegance.
 This cosy interior emanates an atmosphere of tranquillity far from the frensy of Paris.

 What made you want to become an interior designer?